 Fix 2: Update network adapter driver

 This error message is related to network or server connectivity issues.
-So your outdated network adapter driver can be the culprit and your access to the server is blocked.
-To fix it, you’re supposed to update your network adapter driver, especially if you can’t remember when was the last time you updated it.
+So your outdated network adapter driver can be the culprit and it blocks your access to the server.
+To fix it, you should update your network adapter driver, especially if you can’t remember when was the last time you updated it.

-You can manually update your network adapter driver by going to the manufacturer’s official website to download and install the correct network driver for your system.
+To update your network adapter driver, you can do it manually by going to the manufacturer’s official website to download and install the correct network driver for your system.

 You can do it automatically with Driver Easy.
 Driver Easy will automatically recognize your system and find the correct driver for it.
-You don’t need to know exactly what system your computer is running, you don’t need to risk downloading and installing the wrong driver, and you don’t need to worry about making a mistake when installing.
+You don’t need to know exactly what system your computer is running or risk downloading and installing the wrong driver.

 1) Download and install Driver Easy.